theja-vanka/theja-vanka/README.md

 <h2 style="text-align:center">About me 🌱</h2>

+Hi 👋,<br/>
-I am a Data Scientist by profession and Coder by heart.<br>
-I build Machine Learning / Deep Learning models using Python, Pytorch, Spark, Flask / FastAPI and Azure / GCP.
+My name is Krishna, and I am a Data Scientist.
+I build Machine Learning / Deep Learning models at work and improve Data Structure and Algorithm skills by night.

-Polyglot who writes code in Python, C++, and Javascript.

 Connect with me if you are into Machine Learning / Deep Learning, Data Science, Coding, or just to say "Hi" 👋.